Photo Credit: Steve Dewey, Utah State University, Bugwood.org

 - May invade crop and farmland, impacting crop growth and livestock.

-Learn to identify Teasel: use the images presented on this profile page to learn how to identify Teasel.
+Learn to identify teasel: use the images presented on this profile page to learn how to identify Teasel.

 DO: